KaiReichow/KaiReichow/README.md

 - 👋 Hi, I’m @KaiReichow
 - 👀 I’m interested in making things
-- 🌱 I’m currently learning Swift, C, and Assembly
+- 🌱 I’m currently learning Swift and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me kreichow@uncc.edu

 <!---
 KaiReichow/KaiReichow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.